MachinePerceptionLab/VTGaussian-SLAM/README.md

 ## Acknowledgement

+This project was partially supported by an NVIDIA academic award and a Richard Barber research award.

 We adapt codes from some awesome repositories, including [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), [GradSLAM & ConceptFusion](https://github.com/gradslam/gradslam/tree/conceptfusion), [SplaTAM](https://github.com/spla-tam/SplaTAM), and [Gaussian-SLAM](https://github.com/VladimirYugay/Gaussian-SLAM).
 Thanks for making the code available and for prompt responses to our inquiries regarding the details of their methods.